jstalker84/fortigatehealthcheck/README.md

   - **JSON Export**: Machine-readable output of all collected data
   - **CSV Export**: Basic export of key metrics
   - (PDF Report generation is a planned feature, currently a placeholder)
+- **Critical Alert Banners**: If the FortiGate is detected to be in Memory Conserve Mode, a prominent banner is displayed at the top of both the console output and the text report for immediate attention.
 - **Concurrency**: Uses `concurrent.futures` for running commands (currently limited to serial execution for prompt stability)
 - **Detailed Logging**: Comprehensive logging to `fortigate_health_check.log`
 - **Argument Parsing**: Flexible command-line arguments using `argparse`